lealoureiro/audio-downloader-api/readme.md

 ```

 The application will download the audio stream of the video avaible in the url **https://www.youtube.com/watch?v=LyCEN_zTE54**.
 The output will be an audio file encoded in **Ogg Vorbis** with maximum quality available using the [FFmpeg](https://www.ffmpeg.org/) utility.
 The result file will be located in the specified Library Directory in the following format:

 `<LibraryDir>/<Artist>/<Album>/<Artist> - <Title>.ogg`

-In the case of the previous request:
+In the case of the previous request:<br/>
 `<LibraryDir>/Purple Disco Machine/Sets/Purple Disco Machine - Special Mix 2021.
 Bests Songs & Remixes.ogg`

 <br/>